Oil on Wood, 12 x 15 in.

-So the eve of an artist talk, I searched YouTube for some last minute advice and found a video of speaking coach Richard Greene that could change just about anyone’s perspective on giving a speech.
+So the eve of an artist talk, I searched YouTube for some last-minute advice.
+I found a video of speaking coach Richard Greene that could change anyone’s perspective on giving a speech.

 Which makes perfect sense.

-Because we’re all passionate about the things we believe in and we all know how to talk.
+Because we’re all passionate about things love, and we all know how to talk.

-We talk every day.
-We do it effortlessly, no preparation, no rehearsal.
+We talk every day, no preparation, no rehearsal.
 What could be easier?

-Nothing, until we get up in front of an audience and see all those expectant faces.
-And then the pressure kicks in.
-Along with the butterflies, sweaty palms and dry mouth.
+Nothing.
+Until we get up in front of an audience and see all those expectant faces.

+That’s when the stress kicks in.
+Along with butterflies, sweaty palms, and dry mouth.

-Suddenly, we feel we have to be so much more than we are.
-The consummate authority in our field.
+Next, we try to be so much more than we are.
+The ultimate authority in our field.

-When all we really have to be is authentic and have an experience to share.
-With the understanding that the audience is on our side.
-They want the event to go well, otherwise they wouldn’t have shown up.
+When all we have to be is authentic and have an experience to share.
+Because the audience is on our side.
+They want the event to go well, otherwise, they wouldn’t have shown up.

 Keep that in mind for a second and consider just about any element of your painting.
 How do you make it all more compelling, more convincing?
 Like the background, for instance.
-What in the world do you do with it?
+What do you do with it?

-Focus instead on creating three things: clarity, atmosphere, and space, as you connect with your subject.
+Focus instead on creating three things—clarity, atmosphere, and space, while you connect with your subject.

-But don’t just connect with your eyes or your mind.
+But don’t connect with your eyes and your mind only.
 Connect with your entire being.

 Some things come into focus and others go out.
 Forms advance and they recede.
 The visual world is a beautiful dance of tangible forms and intangible space.

-In fact, see if you can eliminate all language, and with it, all preconceptions from the process of making art.
+In fact, see if you can remove all language, and with it, all preconceptions, from the process of making art.

 William Nicholson, The Lustre Bowl with Green Peas